Eloy Jiménez Player Props: White Sox vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants pitching staff ranked 16th in MLB last season with a collective 8.6 strikeouts per nine innings.
+- The Giants pitching staff ranked 16th in the league last season with a collective 8.6 strikeouts per nine innings.

-- The Giants had the 15th-ranked team ERA across all MLB pitching staffs (3.89).
+- The Giants had a 3.89 team ERA that ranked 15th among all MLB pitching staffs.

-- Giants pitchers combined to allow the fewest home runs in baseball (132 total, 0.8 per game).
+- The Giants allowed the fewest home runs in baseball (132 total, 0.8 per game).

-- DeSclafani takes the mound for his first start of the season for the Giants.
+- Webb (0-1) makes the start for the Giants, his second of the season.

-- The 32-year-old righty last appeared Sunday, June 26 against the Cincinnati Reds, when he started and went 2 2/3 innings.
+- The right-hander last appeared on Thursday against the New York Yankees, when he tossed six innings, allowing four earned runs while giving up four hits.

-- Last season he put together a 0-2 record, a 6.63 ERA and a 2 WHIP over his five games.

 © 2023 Data Skrive.
 All rights reserved.